yanez-compliance/MIID-subnet/docs/phase4-plan/PHASE4_PLAN.md

 ### Why Timelock?

-Without timelock, validators could:
-- Peek at submissions before all miners have responded
-- Favor early submitters or friends
-- Influence scoring based on early results
+Timelock encryption serves several critical purposes:

+1. **Protect Miner Work**: Miners' generated images are encrypted until reveal, preventing others from seeing/copying their work
+2. **Prevent Relay Attacks**: Without timelock, an attacker could intercept a miner's submission and re-submit it as their own.
+Timelock ensures all submissions are committed before any can be read
+3. **Anti-Cheating in Post-Validation**: When YANEZ performs post-validation, all images are decrypted simultaneously, making cross-miner comparison fair and preventing miners from adjusting based on others' work
+4. **Future Cycle Protection**: As the system evolves, validators may perform real-time validation - timelock ensures fair competition

 With drand timelock:
 - All submissions are encrypted until reveal time
 - Decryption only possible after drand releases signature
-- All miners' work revealed simultaneously
+- All miners' work revealed simultaneously for fair post-validation by YANEZ

 ### Drand Quicknet Configuration